pingcap/docs-tidb-operator/en/suspend-tidb-cluster.md

 - Temporarily release compute resources in a test environment.
 - Stop a development cluster that is unused for an extended period.
-- Pause a cluster while retaining its data and configuration.
+- Pause a cluster temporarily while retaining its data and configuration.

 ## Before you begin